-Egg freezing is a breakthrough technology that allows women to freeze and store their eggs indefinitely and without need for sperm.
-Once a pregnancy is desired, the eggs are thawed, fertilized and placed within the uterus in order to initiate a pregnancy.
+Egg freezing is a breakthrough technology that allows women to freeze and store their eggs indefinitely.
+Once a pregnancy is desired, the eggs can be thawed, fertilized and placed within the uterus in order to initiate a pregnancy.

 There are several groups of women who are candidates for egg freezing:

-A woman wishing to freeze her eggs must take a type of medication called gonadotropins.
-This medication stimulates the ovaries to produce several eggs or more.
-These eggs are then collected from her ovaries using a minor surgical technique known as transvaginal oocyte retrieval.
+First, women take a medication called gonadotropin.
+This medication stimulates the ovaries to produce several eggs.
+These eggs are then collected from the ovaries using a minor surgical technique known as transvaginal oocyte retrieval.
 This procedure is performed under light anesthesia, and no incision is required.
-Eggs are then rapidly cooled and frozen in liquid nitrogen for long term storage.
+Eggs are then vitrified-- rapidly cooled and frozen in liquid nitrogen for long-term storage.

 Vitrification comes from the Latin meaning "to turn into glass."
-It is the process by which eggs are rapidly cooled at a rapid rate.
-This rapid cooling prevents the formation of ice crystals within the egg.
+It is the process by which eggs are rapidly cooled.
+This prevents the formation of ice crystals within the egg.
 Ice crystals need to be avoided as they often damage the egg when it is subsequently thawed.
 The resulting frozen egg looks glass-like, hence the term "vitrification."

 In Illinois, many insurance policies cover fertility treatments.
 Unfortunately, egg freezing is generally not covered.
 A typical cycle costs approximately $7000.
 There are additional fees for medication costs and long-term egg storage fees.

 Once the eggs are frozen, they are essentially in a state of "suspended animation."
 They do not age.
 As far as we know, there is no limit to the length of time eggs may remain in storage and still be viable.